PGP & EEO Application Deadlines:

 a) First what you have done in life so far (primarily on the professional/academic front)

 b) Second what you want to do in future

-c) Third how does MBA fit into the scheme of things
+c) Third how does ISB fit into the scheme of things

 It is also very important that you do a good research on the unique offerings of ISB that would be directly relevant to your aspirations.
-Please note that mentioning ISB’s attributes such as great faculty, good peer group and interactive classes are in most cases a waste of space in the essay; this is because almost every applicant would mention these; imagine what the evaluator of the essay will go through, reading the exact same words one essay after another.
+Please note that mentioning ISB’s attributes such as great faculty, good peer group, and interactive classes are in most cases a waste of space in the essay; this is because almost every applicant would mention these, and these attributes come across as generic (almost every b-school can claim to have these); imagine what the evaluator of the essay will go through, reading the exact same words one essay after another.